Updated April 2022

 With research activity increasing on campus, regulatory requirements must still be met in regards to ethics protocols, and any changes in government restrictions will immediately override any protocols in place around resumed research.
 Any new work proposed would need to provide a strong argument as to why face-to-face methods are integral to the research as opposed to other approaches, which would minimise in-person interactions.

 All researchers looking to resume face-to-face research must develop contingency plans should restrictions tighten again.
-Careful consideration and planning is required to prevent placing participants at risk for little or no benefit because data collection methods have had to be modified part way through a project due to the ever changing COVID-19 situation, potentially rendering early collection with differing methods unusable.
-Contingency plans would also allow for immunocompromised individuals to participate, and/or those potential participants who would be uncomfortable with face-to-face methods but would like to be involved.
+Careful consideration and planning is required to avoid placing participants at risk for little or no beneﬁt - if the situation changes and data collection methods have to be modiﬁed partway through a project, this could potentially render early collection with differing methods unusable.
+Contingency plans should also allow for immunocompromised individuals to participate, and/or those potential participants who would be uncomfortable with face-to-face methods but would like to be involved